Can You Keep Your Car During Bankruptcy?

 If you do not qualify for Chapter 13 relief, discuss your options with an experienced bankruptcy attorney.

-No matter what kind of bankruptcy you choose to file, you will need to hire a lawyer for help.
+Seeking legal counsel is highly recommended when considering any form of bankruptcy.
 Your attorney can also review your unique financial situation, evaluate your future goals, and help you determine the best option for keeping your car during bankruptcy.

 At the Law Offices of Mark A. Bandy, PC, we guide good people through bad times, and we can help you make the right decisions.
-Our services are flexible and affordable, we are accessible to answer all your questions, and we offer personalized, client-focused representation.
+We offer flexible payment options to accommodate diverse client needs.
+We are accessible to answer all your questions, and we offer personalized, client-focused representation.

 For over 20 years, we have been helping clients find the best possible outcomes.
 We can start helping you, too – as soon as you call us at (912) 331-4501 or contact us online.